 - Develops and implements quality standards and policies and procedures for nutritional services; monitors staff adherence.

-- Provides in-service education to PORI employees and participants related to nutritional services.
+- Provides in-service education to PACE-RI employees and participants related to nutritional services.

 - Monitors meals, including intake, diet compliance, supplements and plate accuracy.

-- Recommends and monitors for the use of supplements, ensures compliance to the policy
+- Recommends and monitors for the use of supplements, ensures compliance to PACE-RI policy.

 - Calculates data obtained from, food intake records and calorie counts, supplements and makes recommendations for changes to appropriate staff.